Many thanks to Hanzík for the Czech translations!

 The monk replied, “Time and again, the head abbot promises many things to the provincial governor.
-Very well, we say, though we shall need more developers, and the abbot agrees.
-Yet always we find ourselves with one month remaining where two are needed.
+Very well, we say, but we shall need more developers.
+And the abbot agrees.
+Yet always we find ourselves with one month given to complete our work where two are needed.
 We fear for our sanity.”

 “I shall speak to the abbot,” said Suku.